 Notable for her experience in disputes across a wide range of sectors, including aeronautical, construction and engineering, financial services, mining and resources, oil and gas, tax, telecommunications and water treatment, Ms. Brown de Vejar regularly deals with cases involving complex issues of civil and mechanical engineering, allegations of delay and disruption, and defective design and construction works.
 She is a member of the Board of Directors of the Centre of Arbitration for the Construction Industry (CAIC) in Mexico, and Vice President of ANZMEX, the Australia, New Zealand, Mexico Business Council.

 Widely recognized for her experience handling complex, high profile disputes, Ms. Brown de Vejar has been cited by leading legal publications including Chambers and Partners and Legal 500.
 In the 2017 edition of Legal 500 Latin America, sources praise her as “one of the best in investment arbitration.”
-In addition, she has been named one of the top female lawyers engaged in Latin America by Latinvex, as well as one of the two most Highly Regarded Practitioners in arbitration by Who's Who Legal: Mexico.
+In addition, she has been named one of the top female lawyers engaged in Latin America in 2017 and 2018 by Latinvex.
+In addition, in July 2018 Law360 recognized her as a Rising Star in international arbitration.